Discovery: Can You Answer Software’s Key Kickoff Questions?

 What don’t you like?

-Are there differences in preferred or accessible payment methods across your user base?
-What do data speeds (and costs) look like in the countries you support?
+Are there differences in preferred or accessible payment methods across your users?
+What do data speeds (and costs) look like in applicable countries?
 Will a high percentage of your core users be trapped on a legacy browser?
 We start with a general set of guidelines, then expand accessibility and device support from there.

-Information Architecture and IT Concerns
+Information Architecture and IT Input

-Have you considered internationalization, HIPAA, and/or PCI Compliance?
+What’s needed around internationalization, HIPAA, and/or PCI Compliance?

-Are there any existing technology restrictions?
+Any existing technology restrictions?